OUP/eac-core-golden-AMI/readme.md

 Please follow the below instructions prior to a CloudFormation Stack update of an already deployed version of this pipeline.

 - Update the parameter list in the `configs/infra.json` folder with any new or updated parameters
-- Upload any CloudFormation template changes to the `cf-templates` folder of this repository
+- Commit any CloudFormation template changes to the `cf-templates` folder of this repository
 - Upload the CloudFormation Templates into into the `eac-core-golden-ami` folder of the S3 bucket defined in the SourceBucket parameter of the `/configs/infra.json` file.
 - Deploy changes manually through CLI or Console (as there is no pipeline builder pipeline for this project)